YAre you missing one or more teeth? Are you looking for a stable and secure restoration?

-Dental bridges are a permanent tooth replacement.
+Dental bridges are permanent tooth replacements.
 This is because we will cement them in place.
 You will not be able to remove them.
-Bridges not only correct missing teeth, they can restore the natural shape of your bite, smile, jaw structure, and face.
+Bridges not only correct missing teeth, but they can also restore the natural shape of your bite, smile, jaw structure, and face.

 We recommend that patients wait at least one hour to eat after getting a dental bridge.
 This gives any cement used in the procedure time to fully harden.
-Patients should avoid hard or sticky foods for a few days following the procedure, until they have had ample time adjusting and chewing with their new bridge.
+Patients should avoid hard or sticky foods for a few days following the procedure until they have had ample time to adjust and chew with their new bridge.

 Can I eat normally with a bridge?

 Patients can eat normally once they have adjusted to their bridge.
 After we place the bridge, we recommend that you stick to a soft diet, and progressively adjust to chewing with your new bridge.
 Once patients feel comfortable, they begin to return to their regular diet.